RIAPS/riaps-integration/riaps-bbbruntime/README.md

 # Setting up the BBB images

-1) Download the latest BBB image (riaps_bbb_base_v[date].tar.gz) from https://riaps.isis.vanderbilt.edu/downloads/.
+1) Download the latest BBB image (riaps_bbb_4GB_v[date].tar.gz) from https://riaps.isis.vanderbilt.edu/downloads/.
 Choose the latest date folder.

 2) Copy the image to the BBB SD Card using a host machine and an SD Card reader.
    A good open source tool for transferring the image to a SD Card is https://etcher.io/.

 3) Put the SD Card into the BBB and boot it up.